PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 The Neural Turing Machine (NTM) is a groundbreaking architecture that combines neural networks with external memory, inspired by the design principles of the classical Turing machine.
 Introduced by Alex Graves, Greg Wayne, and Ivo Danihelka in 2014, the NTM extends the capabilities of traditional neural networks by incorporating a memory module that the network can read from and write to, enabling it to perform algorithmic tasks and learn to store and retrieve information over extended time scales.

-Here’s a deeper dive into how the Neural Turing Machine works:
+Here's a deeper dive into how the Neural Turing Machine works:

 1. **Architecture**: At its core, the NTM consists of two main components:
    * **Controller**: This component is analogous to the processing unit in a traditional computer.
 It typically takes the form of a recurrent neural network (RNN) or a feedforward neural network (FNN) and interacts with the external memory module.